 Unfortunately, creating stub files on Linux as on macOS won't help.
 They would be seen as simple text files when synced back to Linux, producing mixed-type mismatches that would overwrite and replace your Linux symlinks.

 The stub trick works on macOS only because its low-level system libraries map stubs back to links.
 No such mapping happens on Linux, and there's no reliable way to distinguish manual stub files from other use cases.
-Users may really want to replace a link with a plain file, and no special file contents is guaranteed to uniquely identify a stub.
+Users may really want to replace a link with a plain file, and no special file content is guaranteed to uniquely identify a stub.
 (To be fair, macOS's stub trick isn't foolproof either, but we'll leave the judgement aside here.)
-And while this app could skip symlinks both in FROM and TO much like cruft, this would discard part of your content, and preclude using them in contexts that support them.

 __bkp__